hfhbd/RateLimit/README.md

 # RateLimit

-Limit the request sent to a Ktor server with a timeout.
+Limit the requests sent to a Ktor server with a timeout.

 > #### Currently, this library is not published.